Application

 English OFA

-- By submitting a language certificate attesting B2 or higher level in English and issued no more than three years before the date of submission.
-You will find the list of language certificates recognized by the University at: (https://www.unimi.it/en/node/39322).
-The certificate must be uploaded during the enrolment procedure, or subsequently to the portal http://studente.unimi.it/uploadCertificazioniLingue;
+- By submitting a language certificate at B2 level or higher, issued no more than three years before the submission date.
+The list of language certificates recognized by the University is available at https://www.unimi.it/en/node/39322.
+The certificate must be uploaded during enrolment or later through the portal http://studente.unimi.it/uploadCertificazioniLingue;

 - By submitting a secondary school diploma with English as teaching Language.
-The diploma must be uploaded during the enrolment procedure in the Language Certificate section, or subsequently to the portal http://studente.unimi.it/uploadCertificazioniLingue;
+The diploma must be uploaded during enrolment in the Language Certificate section, or later through the portal http://studente.unimi.it/uploadCertificazioniLingue;

 Further information